GuillaumeLeNost/abr-mood-music/README.md

 # Audio Mirror
 Sensing a crowd's mood and steering it through audio

 Created by: Victoria, Leon, Guillaume and Fred.
-Mentored by Rosanna and [missing name]
+Mentored by Rosanna and Ruwen

 ## How to use music to change a crowd's mood?